Direct and indirect evidence of compression of word lengths. Zipf's law of abbreviation revisited: Methodology

 \subsubsection{Correlation}

 When measuring the association between two variables, we use both Pearson correlation and Kendall correlation \parencite{Conover1999a}.
-Note that the traditional view of Pearson being a measure of linear association and Kendall correlation being a measure of monotonic non-linear association has been challenged \parencite{vandenJeuvel2022a}.
+Note that the traditional view of Pearson correlation as a measure of linear association and thus not suitable for non-linear association has been challenged \parencite{vandenJeuvel2022a}.